California Assessment of Student and Progress (CAASPP) Exam

 All BCS students review the Parent/Student Handbook at the start of the school year.
 Students enrolling into BCS after the start of the school year are informed to read the handbook, as they will be held accountable regarding the policies and expectations in the handbook.
 The BCS School Administration reserves the right to make changes to the handbook throughout the school year to best meet the needs of the students.

-All NMS 8th Graders reviewed the 8th Grade Promotion Requirements in the Fall of the 2019-20 school year.
+All BCS 8th Graders reviewed the 8th Grade Promotion Requirements in the Fall of the current school year.
 Students who are in jeopardy of not meeting this requirement meet with a counselor in February to review what actions they need to do in order to meet the 8th Grade Promotion Requirements.

 Natomas Unified School District is working to make sure that its students are college and career ready.
 As part of this focus, the Governing Board has agreed upon the NUSD Math Placement Policy which works to ensure all students are provided the opportunity to meet the University of California’s A-G requirements.
 For full information on the Board Policy, please follow the hyperlink above.